marralser/lms-dos/README.md

-# LMSDOS
+# LMS-DOS

-**A text-mode Lyrion Music Server controller for DOS PCs**
+**A simple, text-mode Logitech Media Server / Lyrion Music Server controller for DOS PCs**

-LMSDOS brings control of a modern [Lyrion Music Server](https://lyrion.org/) to vintage DOS computers.
+Want to control your Sequeezebox from your vintage PC?
+LMS-DOS brings control of a modern [Lyrion Music Server](https://lyrion.org/) to vintage DOS computers.

 It provides a compact 80x25 text-mode interface inspired by the LMS web interface and mobile controllers, while being designed to run on old 16-bit DOS hardware.

-Networking is provided by **Michael B. Brutman's mTCP TCP/IP library for DOS**.
+Networking is provided by **Michael B. Brutman's mTCP TCP/IP library (https://www.brutman.com/mTCP/) for DOS**.
+Once mTCP and LMS is setup, you only need to copy and run a single .exe file lmsdos.exe, and your vintage PC is your Squeezebox controller-

 ## Features

-LMSDOS communicates directly with the Lyrion Music Server CLI interface over TCP port 9090.
+LMS-DOS communicates directly with the Lyrion Music Server CLI interface (e.g. over TCP port 9090).

 Current features include: